Program

 We will come together with others from our various functions and begin diving into the key topics of focus for professionals everywhere.
 These sessions are open to all, even those from another function.
 Get excited to experience sessions being planned with field practitioners on relevant topics to our work including new approaches to donor engagement, working with changing technology, workplace culture, data informed practices, communicating during difficult times and much more.

-Convening and program for small Federation CEOs (Exclusively for small Federation CEOs)
+Convening and program for small Federation CEOs (Exclusively for small Federation CEOs) - by invitation only

 You know the amazing work your Federation does every day.
 Why shouldn't the rest of the community?
 This session will teach you how to craft a press strategy and work plan in order to elevate the work you do in your community.